lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_local_server.rst

 You can configure a dataset in the Lightly Platform that streams the images from your local file system.
-This makes the creation of a dataset much faster, as no upload of images and thumbnails is needd.
+This makes the creation of a dataset much faster, as no upload of images and thumbnails is needed.
 Let's assume that your dataset is locally at `/projects/animals`.